DIRECTOR: Donald Austin

 Click a star to submit your rating

-Newark Academy is the first school in New Jersey to offer the International Baccalaureate (IB) course of study and diploma.
-IB courses offer students a (globally accepted) alternative to advanced learning courses.
-The school also offers some Advanced Placement (AP) courses.
+Newark Academy is the first school in New Jersey to offer the International Baccalaureate (IB) course of study and diploma program.
+The coursework offered through the IB program is the gold standard in fostering global perspectives and promoting diverse learning experiences.

 Newark Academy strives to be a welcoming community, where everyone’s known and feels a genuine sense of belonging.
-That sense of belonging begins with each of our students bringing his or her own unique identity to NA.
-Slightly more than half of students identify as a person of color and 17 percent of students identify as being part of one or more typically under-represented minority groups.
+That sense of belonging begins with each of our students bringing their own unique identity to NA.
+Fifty-eight percent of students identify as people of color and 18 percent of students identify as being part of one or more typically under-represented minority groups.
 “We are diverse by design,” says Fischer.
 “We know that being able to build relationships and share ideas with others is one of the essential abilities needed for success.”

 Newark Academy students also have diverse interests.
-A high-performing athlete can take part in the winter musical and a student who loves computer programming can earn a spot in the school’s nationally-recognized jazz band, Fischer notes “Diversity of all kinds benefits the individuals and enriches our entire community,” he adds.
+A high-performing athlete can take part in the winter musical and a student who loves computer programming can earn a spot in the school’s nationally recognized jazz band.
+Fischer notes “Diversity of all kinds benefits the individuals and enriches our entire community.”